An extension of the Cheeger-M\"uller theorem for a cone: Background and analytic torsion

 (the functions $\Phi_{2k+1,q}(s)$ are some universal functions, explicitly known by some recursive relations, and $\tilde\Delta$ is the Laplace operator on forms on the section of the cone) and coincides with the anomaly boundary term of Br\"uning and Ma, namely ${\rm S}(\b C_l W)=A_{\rm BM,abs}(\b C_l W)$. \end{theo}

 The proof of Theorem \ref{t01} is based on analytic tools and is essentially the same as the proof of similar results for the spheres given in \cite{HS1}.
 In the general case treated here, using the same method and a similar strategy, we just need to solve several technical problems, that can be quite hard, and require long difficult analysis.
-Thus, we present here a condensed version of the proof to make this work self consistent, all details will appear somewhere else (see also the online preprint \cite{HS2}).
-The proof consists of the following six steps.
+All details are in \cite{HS2}.
+See also \cite{Ver2}.